by Karunesh Johri

 The major activities required in a software development life cycle (SDLC) were identified in the waterfall model.
 The agile concurrent software process model proposes that the activities identified in the waterfall model are not done sequentially; these activities progress concurrently with varying intensities during the entire software life cycle.
 Also, a focus on a working software subset as opposed to documents, giving high importance to customer satisfaction and sensitivity to human factors go a long way in contributing towards a software project's overall success.

 Software Process Models tell us about the major steps that need to be followed in a software development life cycle (SDLC).
 Software development life cycle, or the software development process is basically a breakdown of total work that needs to be done into several well defined activities for creating a software product.
 The concept of software process model is thus a central idea in Software Engineering, which is a discipline involved in study and dissemination of sound software development and management practices.

 Software Process Models have evolved during the last forty years.
+In the late 1960s,

 It was understood that software had a